ward/halendar/README.md

 * `snaplets/heist/templates/` are all the template files.
 Heist is the template engine.
 These files will be used to generate pages to serve to the user.
-  Beyond being able to include one another, it's also possible to exposible bind points to the haskell code (luckily!).
+  Beyond being able to include one another, it's also possible to expose bind points to the haskell code (luckily!).
 * `snaplets/sqlite-auth/` has configuration options for the Auth snaplet.
 * `snaplets/sqlite-simple/` has configuration options for the sqlite database.
 * `src/` holds the actual haskell code, more details to follow further on.
 * `static/` holds files that can be served directly.
 For example images, CSS, ...

+### Time.hs

+This file defines some functions that work on the `UTCTime` type from the `Data.Time` module from the `time` library.
+The `repeat*` ones takes a tuple of two `UTCTime` and start tacking on the appropriate length, skipping entries that don't exist in another month/year.
+For example 29 February 2012 in either start of end of something repeating yearly would have as next result 29 February 2016 as there is no 29 February in 2013, 2014 and 2015.
+The `get*` ones are pretty obvious.

 ## Useful Reading